laurci/blog.ciobanu.dev/_posts/elves-and-css.md

 </html>
 ```

-This will be very handy for were we're going.
+This will be very handy for where we're going.

 ## stranded at __sea__ (hehe)